Baphomet480/ninjaone-universal-installer/README.md

 - Insufficient privileges: client needs `management` and `monitoring` scopes.
 - Headless sessions: prefer `-UseDeviceCode` instead of web auth.
 - Interactive login asks for ClientId/ClientSecret: your installed NinjaOne module requires a registered API client for interactive auth.
 Provide `-ClientId`/`-ClientSecret` or set env vars and rerun.

 ---

+## Planned Enhancements

+The following improvements are planned and tracked as GitHub issues.
+They are not available in v0.2.1.

+- Logging and exit codes (#4):
+  - `-LogPath <file>` to persist a structured log and, on Windows, capture MSI verbose logs.
+  - Standardized non‑zero exit codes for CI (auth, API, download, install, invalid args).

+- Release automation (#10):
+  - Auto‑publish a GitHub Release when a tag `vX.Y.Z` is pushed, and include JSON output usage examples for CI.

+---